Frequently asked questions regarding probate

 When a person dies without a valid will, their estate is subject to the rules of intestacy.
 The rules of intestacy decide who will have the legal authority to administer the estate and who the beneficiaries will be.
-The person with the legal authority to administer a deceased person’s a state when there is no valid rule, is called the administrator.
+The person with the legal authority to administer a deceased person’s estate when there is no valid rule is called the administrator.

-- calculating all liabilities in the estates such as mortgages credit cards or lines
+- Calculating all liabilities in the estates such as mortgages, credit cards or loans

-If there is no existing funeral plan, the executives of the deceased’s will or the nearest relative under the intestacy rules are responsible for arranging the funeral.
-The costs can be reimbursed from the deceased estates, however there may be a deposit which has to be paid upfront.
+If there is no existing funeral plan, the executives of the deceased’s Will or the nearest relative under the intestacy rules are responsible for arranging the funeral.
+The costs can be reimbursed from the deceased’s estates, however there may be a deposit which has to be paid upfront.

-Although the deceased bank account will be frozen after their death, many banks are prepared to release funds in advance of obtaining a grant of probate to help pay for the funeral.
+Although the deceased’s bank account will be frozen after their death, many banks are prepared to release funds in advance of obtaining a grant of probate to help pay for the funeral.

 The executor/ administrator of an estate will need to carry out the following tasks to make the application to the courts for grants of probate

 - Obtain accurate valuations at the date of death of all assets

 - Complete HM Revenue and customs accounts for non-taxable estates

 - Complete HM Revenue and Customs accounts for taxable estates